Computability on the space of countable ordinals: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Victor Selivanov for sparking my interest in a computable version of the Hausdorff Kuratowski theorem and to Vasco Brattka and Matthew de Brecht for various discussions on this question.
 The comparison of the various representations of the countable ordinals started with a discussion with Vassilios Gregoriades.
 A remark by Takayuki Kihara was crucial for the formulation of Theorem \ref{theo:lpodag}.
+I am indebted to Alberto Marcone and Andrea Cetollo for pointing out a mistake in an earlier version of Theorem \ref{theo:newsup}; and to Hugo Nobrega for helpful discussion.

 This work benefited from the Royal Society International Exchange Grant IE111233 and the Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis}, PIRSES-GA-2011- 294962.
 The author was partially supported by the ERC inVEST (279499) project.